• Skip to primary navigation

 Causes and Symptoms

 The underlying cause of granuloma annulare is largely unknown.
-There are various factors that have been linked to it.
+Various factors have been linked to it.
 Conditions such as stress, thyroid disease and autoimmune diseases have been connected.
 However, there is no conclusive evidence to link any one of these.

 It has also been found to be sometimes triggered by sun exposure, tattoos, certain medication and underlying medical conditions.